MALABA

 applicants contend that on a broad, generous and purposive

-age of eighteen years has become the minimum age for marriage in
+Constitution, the age of eighteen years has become the minimum age

-Zimbabwe.
-They argued that s78(1) of the Constitution cannot be
+argued that section 78(1) of the Constitution cannot be subjected to

-subjected to a strict, narrow and literal interpretation to determine
+a strict, narrow and literal interpretation to determine its meaning

-its meaning if regard is had to the contents of similar provisions on
+if regard is had to the contents of similar provisions on marriage

-marriage and family rights found in international human rights
+and family rights found in international human rights instruments

 The